-The lineage of great minds leading to the ecology of today is, much like the complex web of an ecosystem, a rich and storied tapestry of created through competition, exchange, and transformation.
+The lineage of great minds leading to the ecology of today is, much like the complex web of an ecosystem, a rich and storied tapestry created through competition, exchange, and gradual transformation.
 Multiple subfields of ecology have emerged since its advent in the early 20th century, including applied ecology, behavioral ecology, chemical ecology, community ecology, conservation ecology, deep ecology, ecophysiology, ecotoxicology, evolutionary ecology, fire ecology, forest ecology, functional ecology, intertidal ecology, landscape ecology, macroecology, marine ecology, microbial ecology, molecular ecology, paleoecology, population ecology, quantitative ecology, restoration ecology, soil ecology, spatial ecology, sympagic ecology, systems ecology, and urban ecology.
 One of the more radical, if not the most radical, of these subfields is deep ecology, which promotes the worth of all living beings regardless of their human utility.
-As a result, deep ecology calls for a radical restructuring of human societies toward a more compassionate and sustainable relationship with other forms of life.
+As a result, deep ecology calls for a thorough restructuring of human societies toward a more compassionate and sustainable relationship with other forms of life.

 WHY STUDY ECOLOGY?

 The study of ecology means the study of all living creatures, including homo sapiens or humans (us!).
-This means that every advance, every new groundbreaking discover made, amounts to a safer, more livable world for all of us today, and for future generations.
+This means that every advance, every new groundbreaking discovery made, amounts to a safer, more livable world for all of us today, and for future generations.
 Just think of the air you breathe every day, the water you drink and bathe in, the food you eat, or the trees, plants, and animals you might see and appreciate.
-Each of them are protected and preserved by regular people study ecology and change the world for the better because of it.
+Each of them are protected and preserved by people like you and me who study ecology and change the world for the better because of it.
 Other issues currently being addressed in the field of ecology are lyme disease, devastating forest fires, the loss of fish populations, the endangerment and possible extinction of wildlife species, the reduction of invasive plant species, and many more.
-Finally, every ecological victory we win increases the overall biodiversity of the planet, and that means healthier, more diverse, and thriving planet earth (people included).
+Finally, every ecological victory we win increases the overall biodiversity of the planet, and that means a healthier, more diverse, and thriving planet earth (people included).